Last updated December 13, 2018

 All physical therapy programs require a bachelor's degree from an accredited 4-year college or university.
 Students at Morningside College who identify as Pre-Physical Therapy typically major in Biology and/or Chemistry and then add appropriate prerequisites.
 Some Pre-Physical Therapy students have also chosen to pursue a major in Biopsychology.
 Those are the most common but a student can really major in any subject and pursue physical therapy as long as they add the appropriate courses required for admission into their schools of interest.
 Each institution offering a Physical Therapy program has its own undergraduate prerequisites, so applicants should contact the school or college of their choice for specific requirements.
 It is highly recommended that you earn above a 3.0 cumulative GPA and know that you will need to complete a required amount of shadowing/volunteer clinical experience with a Physical Therapist.
 Be sure to consult with your Academic Adviser, Faculty Adviser, or an adviser at the school or college of physical therapy that you plan to attend.

 Prerequisite coursework generally includes (can vary depending on school):

-Admission to PT programs is competitive; to get into your school of choice, focus on the following recommendations during your undergraduate path:
+Admission to PT programs is competitive; to get into your school of choice, below are some things to keep in mind during your undergraduate path:

-- Earning a high overall grade point average in college -- above a 3.0-3.3 GPA.
+- Earn a high overall grade point average -- above a 3.0 GPA

-- You will also need letters of recommendation from physical therapists or science teachers.
+- Ask for letters of recommendation from physical therapists or science teachers

-- Observation hours (30-40) in various physical therapy settings prior to application.
+- Observation hours (30-40) in various physical therapy settings prior to application are recommended.
 Exposure to multiple types of physical therapy practices is desired and a consideration in the decision to offer admission.
-Some schools require verification of observation hours.
+Some schools require verification of observation hours

-- Recommended involvements to be competitive in the application process: research, shadowing, volunteer service hours, and earned awards
+- Involvements to help become competitive in the application process include research, shadowing, and volunteer service hours